Botanical Overview

 Wildlife: The flowers attract night-flying moths.

 It is a possible larval host to the Gulf Fritillary butterfly.
-Bees are known to visit the
+Bees will visit the flowers

-flowers before they are fully open if a cloudy late afternoon induces the flowers to open
+before they are fully open if a cloudy late afternoon induces the flowers to open early

 Toxic / Danger: All parts are poisonous, containing